NethermindEth/warp/contributing.md

 ## Installation

-Make sure you have the [dependencies](dependencies.md) installed first.
+First, please make sure you have all the required external [dependencies](dependencies.md) installed.

-With a virtual environment (with Python3.9) activated:
+Then, with a Python3.9 virtual environment activated, perform the following instructions:

 1. Clone this repo and change directory into the `warp` folder.